axiomgaming/lostark_theory/kakul_saydon/kakul_notes.md

   at south side, middle distance from boss but spaced apart from each other.
 Kiter may benefit from speed.
 Esther Inanna makes it so you only need 1 successful match.
 Card order is predictable, given the knowledge that the opposite-color partners are heart/spade and club/diamond.
 Then, seeing the first card, it's always (2) same color (3) opposite color partner (4) opposite color partner of (2).
-So, it's always one of 4 possibilities:
+So, it's always one of only 4 possibilities:
   Heart-Diamond-Spade-Club, Diamond-Heart-Club-Spade, Spade-Club-Heart-Diamond, or Club-Spade-Diamond-Heart.

   [https://imgur.com/QOSqoCZ] [https://imgur.com/xML4nbr]